gnodet/mvx/BOOTSTRAP.md

 The mvx bootstrap provides a way to use mvx in any project without requiring users to install mvx separately.
 This is similar to how Maven Wrapper (`mvnw`) works for Maven projects.

+The bootstrap consists of lightweight shell/batch scripts that automatically download and execute the appropriate mvx Go binary for your platform.

 ## 🚀 Quick Start

 Once you have the bootstrap files in your project, users can simply run: